hpc/charliecloud/doc/ch-dir2squash_desc.rst

 Description
 ===========

+.. warning:: This script is deprecated in favor of :code:`ch-convert`.
+It will
+             be removed in the next release.

 Create Charliecloud SquashFS file from image directory :code:`IMGDIR` under directory :code:`OUTDIR`, named as last component of :code:`IMGDIR` plus suffix :code:`.sqfs`.